 4. Utility Usage as Classification Criteria

 The workload management offers the possibility to classify load tasks (Fastload, Multiload, FastExport) and backup/restore tasks into separate workloads.

 5. The Queryband as Classification Criteria

-You will need these classification criter if requests are coming from a single or common request source but you need to classify them into different workloads.
+You will need these classification criteria if requests come from a single or common request source, but you need to classify them into different workloads.

 Basic Workload Definition Rules

 Currently (Teradata 14.10), up to 250 workloads can be defined.
 Requests which do not match any workload will be assigned to the WD-Default workload, which is available on each Teradata system and cannot be deleted (and it counts against the 250 workload limit).

 Start your classification on request source level.
 If your users are logging on with a standard user, consider adding queryband classification.
 Querybands will help you to classify your workload on a very detailed level.
 You should only add additional classification criteria (request-target, query characteristics) if needed.

-Keep in mind, that an enormous amount of classification rules (include lists, exclude lists), makes maintenance difficult.
+Keep in mind that an enormous amount of classification rules (including lists, exclude lists) makes maintenance difficult.
 Furthermore, a lot of standards will be hard to understand and confusing.

 Limit as well the number of workloads.
 All workloads are interacting with each other.
 A huge number of workloads make it difficult to understand each workload’s overall impact on the whole system performance.